 2. You Could Receive Less Benefits From Your Card Use

 With a store credit card, you are usually limited to just the purchases made within that store.
 It’s also likely that the card will have a pretty low credit limit — sometimes as low as just $250 or $500, depending on your credit score.
 With such a low credit limit, you won’t see much of a positive effect on your credit utilization ratio, how much debt you’re carrying versus how credit has been extended to you.
 In fact, by using a store card with a low credit limit, you could actually raise your credit utilization ratio, which could negatively impact your credit score.
 Remember, it’s generally recommended your keep the amount of debt you owe collectively and on individual cards below at least 30% and ideally 10% of your total limit(s).
-If you want to keep tabs on how your spending is affecting your credit, you can check two of your scores, updated every two weeks, for free on Credit.com.
+If you want to keep tabs on how your spending is affecting your credit, you can check two of your scores, updated every 14 days, for free on Credit.com.

 Alternatives to a Store Credit Card